s5uishida/build_ocudu_zmq/README.md

 +  channel_bandwidth_MHz: 20         # Bandwith in MHz.
 Number of PRBs will be automatically derived.
    common_scs: 15                    # Subcarrier spacing in kHz used for data.
    plmn: "00101"                     # PLMN broadcasted by the gNB.
--  tac: 7                            # Tracking area code (needs to match the core configuration).
+   tac: 7                            # Tracking area code (needs to match the core configuration).
-+  tac: 1                            # Tracking area code (needs to match the core configuration).
    pdcch:
      common:
        ss0_index: 0                  # Set search space zero index to match srsUE capabilities